top of page

 ‘What is wrong with this child?’

-We dig deep to tune into the child/ren that you support where we tailor our programme around the child or young adult individual needs.
 We offer practical application of educational & therapeutic strategies to support the indoor and outdoor classroom where we tune into the brain and central nervous system damage of those who have been exposed to alcohol in the womb.

 With up to 428 co-occurring neurodevelopmental conditions common to FASD, spanning across 18 of 22 chapters of the International Classification of Diseases (ICD) -10.
 The most prevalent disease conditions include congenital malformations, deformities, and chromosomal abnormalities, mental and 'behavioural' disorders..... we consider the 'symptoms' and look for a positives ways to interpret and scaffold needs.